Ambani details succession plan -- retail to Isha, energy to Anant | Business

 The announcement outlines a clear transfer of wealth by the 65-year-old tycoon, who was embroiled in a bitter inheritance dispute with his younger brother after their father died in 2002 without a will.

-Ambani, whose net worth is over USD 94 billion, continues to be the chairman and managing director of Reliance Industries Ltd. His wife Nita, 59, is on board Reliance.
+Ambani, whose net worth is over USD 94 billion, continues to be the chairman and managing director of Reliance Industries Ltd. His wife Nita, 59, too is on board of Reliance.

 Ambani first spoke of a succession plan at Reliance Family Day, which marks the birth anniversary of the group's founder Dhirubhai Ambani, on December 28 last year.
 Reliance, he had said, is ''now in the process of effecting a momentous leadership transition''.

-Before that, at the company's Annual General Meeting (AGM) in June 2021, he had indicated that his children will now find a prominent place in the family's vast empire.
-He had said: ''I have no doubt whatsoever that the next generation of leaders at Reliance, led by Isha, Akash, and Anant, will further enrich this precious legacy.''
-The succession plan comes at a time when Reliance is in the middle of a very expensive switch to clean fuels by investing across the entire value chain of solar, batteries, and hydrogen.
+Prior to that, at the company's Annual General Meeting (AGM) in June 2021, he had indicated that his children will now find a prominent place in the family's vast empire.
+He had said: ''I have no doubt whatsoever that the next generation of leaders at Reliance, led by Isha, Akash and Anant, will further enrich this precious legacy.''
+The succession plan comes at a time when Reliance is in the middle of a very expensive switch to clean fuels by investing across the entire value chain of solar, batteries and hydrogen.

 Just as steady cash flows from oil refining and petrochemicals made it possible for Reliance to incubate telecom from scratch, profits from digital businesses and retail may allow it to replace hydrocarbons, the conglomerate's traditional source of wealth, with green energy over the next decade.

-The differences between Mukesh and his younger brother Anil grew and after three years of bitter war, mother Kokilaben 2005 divided Reliance's assets.
-Mukesh got refining, petrochemicals, oil and gas, and textile businesses, while Anil was made in charge of telecommunications, asset management, entertainment, and power generation businesses.
+The differences between Mukesh and his younger brother Anil grew and after three years of bitter war, mother Kokilaben in 2005 divided Reliance's assets.
+Mukesh got refining, petrochemicals, oil and gas, and textile businesses, while Anil was made in charge of telecommunications, asset management, entertainment and power generation businesses.

 Over years, Mukesh Ambani transformed Reliance into a behemoth with re-entry into the telecom business as well as forays into retailing and clean energy, while Anil Ambani's business empire crumbled.

 Since 2019, Mukesh Ambani has been slowly overhauling the top-heavy hierarchy at Reliance to improve governance in line with global standards.
-He sold a 32.97 percent stake in Jio Platforms to the likes of Google, Facebook, and other venture capitalists and got a clutch of foreign investors in the retail venture.
+He sold a 32.97 per cent stake in Jio Platforms to likes of Google, Facebook and other venture capitals and got a clutch of foreign investors in the retail venture.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)